 Global efforts to address the emissions responsible for climate change and its physical impacts pose potential 'transitional' and 'physical' risks and opportunities for every portfolio company.
-Transitional factors include the introduction of new policies, regulations or technologies, while physical factors stem from chronic changes to climate patterns, sea level rise, or more acute severe weather events.
-Global Discovery does not seek specific climate outcomes as part of its investment objectives.
-But we factor climate change into our investment strategy as part of our belief that considering broader environmental, social and governance factors is integral to our active, long-term investment style.
+Transitional factors include the introduction of new policies, regulations or technologies, while physical factors stem from chronic changes to climate patterns, sea levels rising, or more acute severe weather events.
+The portfolio does not seek specific climate outcomes as part of its investment objectives.
+We factor climate change analysis into our investment process because we consider environmental, social and governance (ESG) factors to be integral to our active, long-term investment approach.
+Our Philosophy and Process document outlines our five-question research framework with one question being: 'What if any ESG factors are material to the investment case?
+Consider both opportunities and risks'.
+In addition, our two dedicated ESG analysts write an ESG report for each company reviewed at the weekly stock discussion.
+The purpose of this report is to identify material ESG risks and opportunities that may impact on long-term financial returns to clients.